lalabhi/cssstyles/README.md

 # cssstyles
-task2 consist of the desktop view of the page..... the other open is the responsive both are somewhat imcomplete :-P
+task2 folder consist of the desktop view of the page non responsive..... the files in the root folder is responsive both are somewhat imcomplete :-P